Merry Christmas & Happy New Year!

 Teaching in Kentucky is a rewarding, in-demand occupation.
 Teachers shape the minds of the future and inspire students to become their best selves.
 If you have been thinking about earning a teaching certification in Kentucky, you should know there are a few steps you’ll need to follow.
 Familiarizing yourself with the process will help make getting your teaching certification easier and more rewarding.
 Here's what you need to know:

-1. Know your goals—start with the basics of teaching in Kentucky.
+1. Know your goals—start with the basics

-Before you can start working toward your teaching certification, decide what kind of teacher you would like to be.
+Before you can start working toward your certification, decide what kind of teacher you would like to be.
 What age range would you like to teach?
 Elementary school?
 Middle school?
 High School?
 Which subjects?
-The decisions you make now will affect your teaching career for many years to come.
+The decisions you make now will affect your career for many years to come.

 Learn about the Kentucky Rank System